-The gondola has since become a major tourist attraction, with hikers and mountain bikers making their way up and down the mountain.
+The gondola has since become a major tourist attraction, with hikers and mountain bikers going up and down the mountain.
 If you’re looking for an adrenaline rush, be sure to check out this trail.

 15. Bogota, Columbia

 In addition to the extensive bike routes, Bogota also has some bike-sharing programs.
-This makes it easy for cyclists to get around town without worrying about where they’re going to park their bikes.
-There are also several repair stations throughout the city, so cyclists can quickly fix any problems.
+This makes it easy for cyclists to get around town without worrying about where to park their bikes.
+There are also multiple repair stations throughout the city, so cyclists can quickly fix any problems.

-If you are a two wheels enthusiast and you want to ride for fun or to commute, Bogota is a great place to be.
+If you are a two-wheel enthusiast and want to ride for fun or to commute, Bogota is a great place.
 With its expansive bike routes and bike-sharing programs, you’ll never have a problem getting around town.

 16. Melbourne, Australia

 Melbourne is the second-most populous city in Australia and the capital of the state of Victoria.
-Located on the southeastern coast of the country, Melbourne is a vibrant place with a rich culture and plenty of activities for people of all ages.
+Located on the country’s southeastern coast, Melbourne is lively, with a rich culture and plenty of activities for people of all ages.

-Melbourne is also a great place to cycle, with an extensive network of bike paths that make getting around town a breeze.
-In addition, the city has a strong culture of cycling, and it’s considered one of the most bike-friendly cities in the world.
+Melbourne is also a great place to cycle, with an extensive bike path network that makes getting around town a breeze.
+In addition, the city has a strong cycling culture, and it’s considered one of the most bike-friendly cities in the world.

 The bicycle infrastructure is good, with off-road and on-road cycling routes.
 There are also several bike-sharing programs in Melbourne, making it easy for cyclists to get around town.